chenaciousD/website/content/resume.md

 # **Associate** - [ADIA](https://www.adia.ae/) (2010 - 2012)

 Abu Dhabi Investment Authority is one of the largest soverign wealth funds in the world.
-I was one of the first expatriate associates to help make direct investments in the Americas.
-I was involved in executing $5 bil worth of JVs, acquisitions, dispositions and other asset management activities.
-Managed key relationships with Blackstone, Hines, PCCP and Tishman Speyer.
+As part of an initial cohort of expatriate associates based in Abu Dhabi to help make direct investments in the Americas, I was involved in executing $5 bil worth of JVs, acquisitions, dispositions and other asset management activities.
+I managed key relationships with Blackstone, Hines, PCCP and Tishman Speyer.

 # **Analyst** - [MSREF](https://www.morganstanley.com/im/en-us/individual-investor/about-us/investment-teams/real-assets/private-real-estate-investing-team.html) (2008 - 2010)